.

 Emily with infant son Arthur Wesley in 1885/6

-At the same time they seem to have moved house.
-Herbert Stanley was born on 26th May 1895 at Holloway Road but at 5th July when the birth was registered his mother Emily gives her address as 2 Victoria Terrace in Hornsey.
-Arthur is shown as a Grocer (Master).
-They are still at Victoria Terrace at the 1901 census, with Arthur Wallis Brush listed as a Grocer and 16 year old Arthur Wesley a Grocer's Assistant.
+In the summer of 1895 the family moved to another shop, this time at Tottenham Lane in Hornsey.
+At the same time they moved house to 2 Victoria Terrace in Hornsey.
+They are still at Victoria Terrace at the 1901 census.
+Father Arthur Wallis Brush was listed as a Grocer and 16 year old Arthur Wesley as a Grocer's Assistant.
 Victoria Terrace is close to Finsbury Park and the photo images on Google Maps suggest the 1901 house is still there.

 By 1911 they had moved to 'The Shrubbery', Gordon Road, Hornsey - now no longer there since it was demolished and the whole area redeveloped many years later.
 According to the 1911 census the house had 7 rooms.
 That the family lived in a house called the Shrubbery has special echoes for me.
 Throughout my time at secondary school, in the late nineteen sixties and early seventies, I was known as 'Shrub' - it being an anagram of Brush.
 Was the same name game played 60 years earlier?